pgvector/pgvector/README.md

 #### Why isn’t a query using an index?

-The cost estimation in pgvector < 0.4.3 did not always work well with the planner.
+The cost estimation in pgvector < 0.4.3 does not always work well with the planner.
 You can encourage the planner to use an index for a query with:

 ```sql
 BEGIN;